WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/the-untimely-death-of-ssi.md

 -	Fragmenting of the internet
 -	Failure to reach critical mass
 -	Entrenchment of centralized identity solutions within market
--	Centralized identity systems controlled by State actors.
+-	Centralized identity systems controlled by State actors
+- Consent Theater lowers demand for vs. informed consent
+- It is becoming harder to persuade key adopters that the problems are solvable with so much identity theft, cyberwar, and incompetent infosec
+- The language of "owning personal data" conflicts with extant business and civil rights laws
+- Branding association with "blockchain" may increase perceived risk

 # Summary